 The Latest: 2 dead, 3 injured in plane crash at airport

 HENDERSON, Nev.
-(AP) — The Latest on a small airplane crash near the Henderson Executive Airport (all times local):
+(AP) — The Latest on a small airplane crash in Nevada (all times local):

 10 p.m.